Saturday Church: Plot

 Fourteen-year-old Ulysses lives with his mother, Amara, and younger brother.
 Because his father has recently died, his father's sister, the conservative Aunt Rose, agrees to help take care of Ulysses and his brother while their mother is at work.
 Ulysses is bullied at school by his classmates and threatened at home by Rose for his feminine characteristics.

 One night Ulysses ventures out into the city and meets a group of transgender and gay individuals, Ebony, Dijon, Raymond, and Heaven.
 Ebony invites Ulysses to Saturday Church, a program run at a church every Saturday to feed and provide shelter for LGBT youths.
 While there Ulysses develops an interest in voguing, later buying a pair of high-heel shoes to practice in.

 Ulysses also begins to form a relationship with Raymond, who has mutual feelings for him.
-After returning home from school one day, Aunt Rose is waiting for Ulysses and confronts him about the high-heels, which she discovered in his room.
+After returning home from school one day, Aunt Rose is waiting for Ulysses and confronts him about the high heels, which she discovered in his room.
 Rose begins to beat Ulysses, causing him to run away from the house.

 Ulysses attempts to go to Saturday Church for help, but as it is Wednesday, none of his friends are there.
 Ulysses spends the night at a homeless shelter, where he resolves to accept himself for who he is and not who others want him to be.
 The next day, Ulysses talks to an older male who invites him to his apartment.

 Desperate and hungry, Ulysses prostitutes himself to the man for food and money.
-On Saturday, Ulysses returns to Saturday Church, where his friends comfort him and offer a place to stay, but Ulysses wants to see his mother.
+On Saturday, Ulysses returns to Saturday Church, where his friends comfort him and offer him a place to stay, but Ulysses wants to see his mother.
 Back at the house, Amara, who has reported Ulysses as missing to the police, prepares to search for him.

 Before she leaves, Ebony escorts Ulysses into the house.
 Rose, who is also there, verbally berates Ebony and Ulysses, causing Amara to defend them from her sister-in-law until Rose leaves.
 The next day, Amara reassures Ulysses that her love for him is unconditional.
 With newfound confidence, Ulysses prepares to vogue in drag in a ballroom scene club.